ctu-mrs/ctu-mrs.github.io/docs/70-deployment/10-docker/index.md

 docker compose cp . init:/etc/docker
 ```

-Using `docker compose up` will skip these steps so please refrain from using it unless you customize the system to work without `up.sh`.
+Using `docker compose up` will skip these steps so refrain from using it unless you make the system to work without `up.sh`.

 When using `DOCKER_HOST`, the image you run will need to be available on the drone, in case you need to transfer an image from your host, you can setup a [local registry](https://ctu-mrs.github.io/docs/prerequisites/docker/registries#using-a-local-docker-registry) or run a command like